Joshua-Zou/node-deployment-server/README.md

  1. Navigate to the dashboard and click "New Deployment"
  2. Enter the deployment's name, port mappings, and memory.
 (All this can be changed at any point)
  3. Move to the `deploy` tab, and upload your code in a zip file.
-**Important:** The folder containing your deployment MUST contain a `package.json` file in its highest directory.
+ 4. Make sure that the zip file name isn't `code` **Important:** The folder containing your deployment MUST contain a `package.json` file in its highest directory.
 See below for examples\
 **Important:** Windows built-in compressing may not work!
 Instead, use 7-zip\
 **Do this:**\